AngelCrawford/blog/LOG.md

 # 100 Days Of Code - Log

+## Day 19: March 19, Thursday

+**Today's Progress:**
+* Learned "flex-wrap: wrap;"

+**Thoughts:** Flexbox is absolutely insane!
+Wanted to position the author image ... but I'm totally lost on how to do this.
+Does someone have an idea?

 ## Day 18: March 18, Wednesday

 Wanted to make a sticky ScrollSpy Navigation for the TOC, yeah, but it's a stupid day.
 Had to revert the changes, it's not what I want >.<